flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keysight-34401A/Keysight-34401A.md

 multimeter.disconnect()
 ```

-Note: Replace `'TCPIP0::192.168.1.1::INSTR'` with the actual VISA resource name of your Keysight 34401A Multimeter.
+Note: Replace `'TCPIP0::192.168.1.1::INSTR'` with the actual VISA resource name or address of your multimeter.

 </TabItem>
 </Tabs>